mukaer/clipss/README.md

 * ruby  1.9 or 2.0

-Let's Use. case local only
+EX Let's Usage. case local only
 -----

 1. zsh . input spell `hello world`. go a head and C-k (kill-line)